meteor/meteor/content/data-loading.md

   Note that the mergebox operates at the level of top-level fields, so if two subscriptions publish nested fields (e.g. sub1 publishes `doc.a.b = 7` and sub2 publishes `doc.a.c = 8`), then the "merged" document might not look as you expect (in this case `doc.a = {c: 8}`, if sub2 happens second).

-7. The subscription receives the `.ready()` message and sends that message to the client via the DDP `ready` message.
+7. The publication calls the `.ready()` callback, which sends the DDP `ready` message to the client.
+The subscription handle on the client is marked as ready.

 8. The observer observes the query.
-Typically, it uses MongoDB's Oplog to [notice changes that affect the query](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver).
-If it sees a change that's relevant (like a new document matching or a change in a field on a matching document), it calls into the subscription (via `.added()`, `.changed()` or `.removed()`), which again sends the changes to the mergebox, and then usually over to the client via DDP.
+Typically, it [uses MongoDB's Oplog](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver) to notice changes that affect the query.
+If it sees a relevant change, like a new matching document or a change in a field on a matching document, it calls into the subscription (via `.added()`, `.changed()` or `.removed()`), which again sends the changes to the mergebox, and then to the client via DDP.

-This continues ad-infinitum until the client [stops](#stopping-subscriptions) the subscription, triggering the following behavior:
+This continues until the client [stops](#stopping-subscriptions) the subscription, triggering the following behavior:

 1. The client sends the `unsub` DDP message.

-2. The server will stop its internal subscription object, which has the effect of:
+2. The server stops its internal subscription object, triggering the following effects:

-3. Running any callbacks of `this.onStop()` setup by the publish handler, which is this case is a single one automatically setup when returning a cursors from the handler.
-The callback stops the observe, which cleans up the observer unless there are other subscriptions listening to it still.
+3. Any `this.onStop()` callbacks setup by the publish handler run.
+In this case, it is a single automatic callback setup when returning a cursor from the handler, which stops the query observer and cleans it up if necessary.

-4. Removing all the documents tracked by this subscription from the mergebox---which may or may not mean they are removed from the client.
+4. All documents tracked by this subscription are removed from the mergebox, which may or may not mean they are also removed from the client.

-5. Sending the `nosub` message to the client to indicate that the subscription has stopped.
+5. The `nosub` message is sent to the client to indicate that the subscription has stopped.

 <h2 id="rest-interop">Working with REST APIs</h2>